 Lake Arrowhead is huge.
 It covers some 16,000 acres and has over 100 miles of shoreline.
 Much of it is completely unspoiled.
-In fact, Lake Arrowhead State Park is one of eight park areas around this vast lake and has the most recreational opportunities of all.
+Lake Arrowhead State Park is one of eight park areas around this vast lake and has the most recreational opportunities of all.
 With all that water, you know you won't get bored visiting this park.
 Boating, paddling, fishing, and swimming are the main reasons campers visit this park season after season.
 But with five miles of trails for hiking and biking, outdoor enthusiasts can do much more than visit the lake.

 Lake Arrowhead State Park is not far from Highway 287, which is the main drag between Fort Worth and Wichita Falls.
 Highway 287 is a mostly straight four-lane divided highway with excellent visibility and almost no hills.
 If you come north from Fort Worth, you’ll go through Decatur, Bowie, and several other picturesque towns.
 If you come south from Wichita Falls, you’ll barely get out of town before you need to exit.